BriteSnow/laydown/README.md

     - "src/data/DsoRemote": Same as the DsoMem, but used REST calls to get data from server.
     - "test/data/test-ds-mem.ts": Unit test that test the ds and DsoMem (test can be run with -g test-ds-mem.

 # ...
-Definitely some cool patterns, let me download this.
+Interesting let me download this.
 > lay down cool-patterns data-layer
+Layer data-layer from source cool-patterns downlaoded:
+  - src/data/ds.ts
+  - src/data/DsoMem
+  - src/data/DsoRemote
+  - test/data/test-ds-mem.ts

 # ... "npm run build" "npm test -- -g test-ds-mem
 # ... ha, I looked at the test/data/test-ds-mem.ts, I get the api, let me give it a try